augustgl/absinthe/README.md

 ### Prerequisites

 Visual Studio 2017 is required.
-This application has not been tested in x64.
+This application has been tested in x64

 ## Built With